 4.4.2

 The Trust successor must determine if there are sufficient funds to fund 2 scholarships at the Harvard Law Program with a specialization in Science and Technology with a focus and work thru the Cyber Law Clinic Program based at Harvard’s Berkman Klien Center for Internet and Society and if not at least one full scholarship.
-In the event that there are insufficient funds to fund at least one scholarship the remaining funds are to be distributed outright to the Cyber Law Clinic based at Harvard’s Berkman Klien Center for Internet and Society If funds are distributed outright to the Cyber Law Clinic a contract must be established as outlined in section 4.4.1.
-If there are sufficient funds to fund at least one scholarship the successor must then sign a contract with the law student that the scholarship is awarded to ensure that the student upon becoming lawyer will practice cyber law for at least 5 years with a focus on defending victims of cyber crime predominantly youth and women and in the event that the student does not complete his or her end of the contract that the student will not only return every penny spent on the scholarship but will also return any penny spent on recovering the monies paid to the law student.
+In the event that there are insufficient funds to fund at least one scholarship the remaining funds are to be distributed outright to the Cyber Law Clinic based at Harvard’s Berkman Klien Center for Internet and Society.
+If funds are distributed outright to the Cyber Law Clinic a contract must be established as outlined in section 4.4.1.
+If there are sufficient funds to fund at least one scholarship the successor must then sign a contract with the law student that the scholarship is awarded, to ensure that the student upon becoming lawyer will practice cyber law for at least 5 years with a focus on defending victims of cyber crime predominantly youth and women and in the event that the student does not complete his or her end of the contract that the student will not only return every penny spent on the scholarship but will also return any penny spent on recovering the monies paid to the law student.
 The successor must in addition determine the administrative costs that will be needed to establish such a contract with the law student and also the cost of establishing a contract with the collections agency.
 The contract with the collections agency must specify that the collections agency will be paid when the money is recovered or if there is an opportunity to sell the debt that the law student owes to a collection agency outright administrative costs to find such a collection agency and to write such a contract must be factored in.
 If there is sufficient funds to fund at least one scholarship and the additional administrative costs, funds must be distributed over the 9 year period and if there is insufficient funds to fund at least one scholarship plus the additional administrative costs the remainder funds should be distributed outright to the Cyber Law Clinic based at Harvard’s Berkman Klien Center for Internet and Society.
 If funds are distributed outright to the Cyber Law Clinic a contract must be established as outlined in section 4.4.1.

 ARTICLE FIVE TRUSTEE SELECTION